The Alphabet Versus the Goddess: Criticism

 Criticism has been leveled at the book for multiple reasons.
 One significant concern is that the scientific basis for Shlain's claims is weak.
 Sandra Blakeslee wrote in a review in The New York Times, “The human nervous system, he says, was substantially rewired when people began reading alphabets.
 Never mind that there is no scientific evidence for this claim."
 Blakeslee further argues that the connections Shlain builds are primarily correlations without evidence of causation, and that the lateralization of brain functions is "a matter of processing style rather than having specific mental traits reside on one side or the other,” as Shlain presents.

-Shlain's work has also been criticized for factual errors in the examples he relies on to illustrate his core hypothesis.
+Shlain's work has also been criticized for factual errors in the examples on which he relies to illustrate his core hypothesis.
 John Algeo cites errors in a range of examples, such as Shlain's claim that Buddha's disciples were strictly male, despite contemporary writings reporting female disciples of the Buddha.

 A third critical approach addresses the paradigm itself as overly simplistic.
 Dorothea McEwan objects to Shlain's attempt to reduce complex social changes to a singular cause (the rise of literacy), writing of Shlain's approach: "Reductionism [...] is never a healthy approach to doing history."